Azure/kafka-sink-azure-kusto/README.md

 ### 3.3.
 Configurable retries
-- The connector supports retries for transient errors with the ability to provide parameters for the same
+- The connector supports retries for transient errors with the ability to provide relevant parameters
 - and retries with exponential backoff

 ### 3.4.
 Serialization formats